Ndiithi/dap_indicator_calculator/README.md

 #### Defaults.
 By default for the cammand line arguments are:
--c true. strores progress in the root app folder with the name processed_indicators.gzip.
+* -c true. strores progress in the root app folder with the name processed_indicators.gzip.
 If processed_indicators.gzip is deleted, the processing starts from begging.
--from: all dates.
+* -from: all dates.
--to: current date.
+* -to: current date.
--out: the root folder of the app jar file, with the name calculated_indicators.csv
+* -out: the root folder of the app jar file, with the name calculated_indicators.csv
--level: all levels.
+* -level: all levels.
--in: if none is given, processes all the KHIS indicators.
+* -in: if none is given, processes all the KHIS indicators.

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See `LICENSE` for more information.